Enhancing multimodal cooperation via sample-level modality valuation: Method

-Although sample-level modality valuation could provide fine-grained uni-modal contribution, there would be a high additional computational cost when the scale of dataset is quite large.
+Although sample-level modality valuation could provide fine-grained uni-modal contribution, there could be a high additional computational cost when the scale of dataset is quite large.
 Therefore, the more efficient modality-level method is proposed to lower cost.
-As Figure~\ref{fig:shap-ucf101}, the low-contributing phenomenon has a modality-level preference.
+As Figure~\ref{fig:shap-dataset}, the low-contributing phenomenon has a dataset-level preference.
 For example, the average contribution of RGB modality over all training samples is obviously more than that of optical flow modality on the UCF-101 dataset.
 Hence, we propose a more coarse modality-level re-sample strategy, which estimates the average uni-modal contribution via only conducting modality valuation on the subset of training samples to reduce additional computational cost.

 Concretely, we randomly split a subset with $Z$ samples in the training set to approximately estimate the average uni-modal contribution.
-Hence, the overall low-contributing modality $x^k$ with less $\phi^k$ can be approximately identified.
-Then, other modalities remain unchanged, and modality $x^k$ in sample $x$ is dynamically re-sampled with specific probability during training via:
+Hence, the overall low-contributing modality $i$ with less average $\phi^i$, \emph{i.e.,} $\frac{\sum^Z_{k=1} \phi_k^i}{Z}$, can be identified.
+Then, other modalities remain unchanged, and modality $i$ in sample $x$ is dynamically re-sampled with specific probability $p(i)$ during training:

-where $d=\frac{1}{n-1} (\sum^n_{j=1,j\neq k} ( \frac{\sum^Z_{i=1} \phi_i^j}{Z} -\frac{\sum^Z_{i=1} \phi_i^k}{Z} ))$.
-The discrepancy in average contribution between overall low-contributing modality $x^k$ compared to others (\emph{i.e.,} $d$) is first $0-1$ normalized, then fed into $f_m(\cdot)$, a monotonically increasing function with a value between $0$ and $1$. $n$ is the number of modalities.
-The re-sample probability for overall low-contributing modality $x^k$ is proportional to the discrepancy in its average contribution compared to others.
-Compared to sample-level strategy, modality-level strategy is more efficient by utilizing the modality preference of the dataset.
+where $d=\frac{1}{n-1} (\sum^n_{j=1,j\neq i} ( \frac{\sum^Z_{k=1} \phi_k^j}{Z} -\frac{\sum^Z_{k=1} \phi_k^i}{Z} ))$.
+The discrepancy in average contribution between overall low-contributing modality $i$ compared to other modalities (\emph{i.e.,} $d$) is first $0-1$ normalized, then fed into $f_m(\cdot)$, a monotonically increasing function with a value between $0$ and $1$.
+This re-sample probability for overall low-contributing modality is proportional to the discrepancy in its average contribution compared to others.
+Compared to sample-level strategy, modality-level one is more efficient.